Building Your Information Architecture

 Step 3: Click Edit and give the property a Name or Label.
 Review the other options for the property as explained previously in this chapter, such as “Use as filter” or “Hide label”.

-Step 4: Repeat the above process until you have created all of the Geolocation properties that you want.
+Step 4: Repeat the above process until you have created all of the geolocation properties that you want.

-Step 5: Using the drag and drop function, move the Geolocation properties around so that they are not adjacent to each other on the template.
-In other words, they should be separated by one or more other non-Geolocation properties.
+Step 5: Using the drag and drop function, move the geolocation properties around so that they are not adjacent to each other on the template.
+In other words, they should be separated by one or more other non-geolocation properties.

-This ensures that each Geolocation property will display on its own separate map, each labeled with the Name or Label that you have given it.
+This ensures that each geolocation property will display on its own separate map, each labeled with the Name or Label that you have given it.

 Step 6.
 When you have finished, click Save.